dapplo/Dapplo.Windows/README.md

 The information is stored/maintained, until the ClipboardContents object is disposed?
 This could be as soon as the next information is placed on the clipboard.

+# Dapplo.Windows.Dpi
+A library to add Dpi-Awareness to your application